Espresso, Ristretto, or Doppio – What's the actual difference?

 KUMO Espresso Tassen und harmonischen Espresso Sets von SteinKunstWerk

-Espresso is far more than just a "small coffee."
-Behind terms like Espresso, Ristretto, or Doppio lies a unique preparation method, a different taste, and a very distinct ritual.
+Espresso is far more than just "a small coffee."
+Terms like Espresso, Ristretto, or Doppio each represent a unique preparation method, a different taste, and an entirely distinct ritual.
 Especially during a mindful coffee break, these subtle differences make the moment special.

-Whether strong and intense, soft and concentrated, or double and full-bodied – each variant has its own character.
-In this article, you'll learn the differences, when each variant is best suited, and how you can stylishly enjoy your espresso moment.
+Whether strong and intense, smooth and concentrated, or double and full-bodied – each variation has its own character.
+In this article, you'll learn about the differences, when each variation is best suited, and how you can stylishly enjoy your espresso moment.

 What is a classic Espresso?